Air Sensitive Sample Analysis

 We do NOT handle air-sensitive samples containing any of the following: Osmium, non-depleted Uranium, or Thallium.

 Small glass ampoules (see picture above) or compression sealed vials are the best ways to send these type of samples.
 This helps to eliminate any degradation in transit.
 Samples that are only slightly oxygen sensitive, can give good results when sealed tightly in screw cap vials.
 For these a second sealed outer vial should be included.
 As with all analysis, samples MUST be highly purified to achieve good results.

 Note from our Senior Chemist,

-One of the biggest problems in the analysis of air-sensitive samples is the amount(size) of the individual samples submitted. accuracy greatly declines when transferring less than 2 mg of material.
+One of the biggest problems in the analysis of air-sensitive samples is the amount(size) of the individual samples submitted.
+Accuracy greatly declines when transferring less than 2 mg of material.

-Please recognize that powdery substances will almost always tend to adhere to glass vials and not totally recoverable.
+Please recognize that powdery substances will almost always tend to adhere to glass vials and are not totally recoverable.
 The extremely dry atmosphere can also cause static to decrease the total transfer.
 A slight excess of sample is always preferable.

 Please keep these ideas in mind when sealing up all samples for air-sensitive work.
 This is expensive and time consuming work.
 We strive to do our best in achieving accurate and precise measurements when processing your samples.